-The Psychology Of Sex
+The Psychology Of Sex: Science Of Sex

 Medically reviewed by Paige Henry, LMSW, J.D.

-Updated October 11, 2024by BetterHelp Editorial Team
+Updated March 9th, 2026 by BetterHelp Editorial Team

-Please be advised, the below article might mention trauma-related topics that include suicide, substance use, or abuse which could be triggering to the reader.
+Please be advised, the below psychology of sex article might mention sexual trauma-related topics that include suicide, substance use, or abuse which could be triggering to the sexual psychology reader.

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-From ancient history to the modern day, sex has been one of the most talked-about topics in society.
+Historically, sex has been one of the most talked-about topics in society.
 Researchers and scientists have explored its psychological and physiological effects for many years.
 Interestingly, their findings suggest that sex is much more than just a physical act; it may relate to our overall mental health and well-being.

 Understanding the intricacies of sex can be complicated.
 However, with physical, psychological, and cultural components influencing our experience and attitudes surrounding sexuality, it can be helpful to take a step back and educate ourselves about what’s happening behind the scenes.

-We'll look at the science and psychology behind sex, examining how it acts on both our minds and bodies so you can better understand its power over us.
-Whether you are curious or just looking for knowledge that helps make conscious decisions—let’s explore together!
+We'll look at the science and psychology behind sex, examining how it acts on both our minds and bodies, so you can better understand its power over us.
+Whether you are curious or just looking for knowledge that helps make conscious decisions, let’s explore together!

 Physical effects of sex